rail-pay/rail/packages/client/README.md

 #### Getting started

 Start by obtaining a RailClient object:
-1) Give the Vault client an access to signing with your private key.
+1) Give the RailClient an access to signing with your private key.
 2) Choose a desired EVM chain and add it to the chain parameter.
 We currently support `gnosis`, and `polygon` (default).

 This first option for browsers is to hand in the Metamask object.
-This means Vault client will not ever see the private key, and can only send transactions and sign messages with the user's explicit consent (pops up a Metamask window).
+This means RailClient will not ever see the private key, and can only send transactions and sign messages with the user's explicit consent (pops up a Metamask window).
 This would connect to the polygon chain using Metamask:
 ```js
 import { RailClient } from '@rail-protocol/client'
 const { ethereum } = window